NaveedHossain2026/rideau-canal-monitoring/README.md

 Using tumbling windows was key because it filters out small fluctuations (noise) and focuses on stable 5-minute averages.
 During testing, when ice thickness dropped below 25 cm, the system correctly triggered an “Unsafe” alert on the dashboard within one refresh cycle.

 ## AI Tools Disclosure

+### AI Tools Used

+- **Tool:** Gemini (Google), Claude
+- **Purpose:** Architecture design, Code generation, debugging, and documentation structuring.
+- **Extent:** AI was used to generate code for the sensor simulation and web dashboard, structure the project documentation, and assist in designing the system architecture diagrams.
+All Azure resource provisioning and final system integration were performed manually.